corebiz-global/adyen-documentation/docs/intro.md

 Also you will need to set up Apple Pay in your Adyen Customer Area in Payment Methods.
 To do that, follow the steps below:

-1 - In your Adyen Customer Area, go to “Settings”<br>
+1 - In your Adyen Customer Area, go to “Settings”<br/>
-2 - Click on “Payment Methods”<br>
+2 - Click on “Payment Methods”<br/>
-3 - On the right side, click on “Request Payment Method”<br>
+3 - On the right side, click on “Request Payment Method”<br/>
 4 - In the “Select Payment Method screen”, select “Apple Pay”
 ![SelectPaymentScreen](https://i.imgur.com/9TWDm36.png)
-5 - Select the Merchant<br>
+5 - Select the Merchant<br/>
 ![SelectMerchant](https://i.imgur.com/r5M1jNF.png)
-6 - Setup the acquirer account<br>
+6 - Setup the acquirer account<br/>
 ![SelectAcquirerAccount](https://i.imgur.com/NxE5Wlb.png)
-7 - Select the certificate type: “Use Adyen Certificate”.<br>
+7 - Select the certificate type: “Use Adyen Certificate”.<br/>
 ![UseAdyenCertificate](https://i.imgur.com/obApo0m.png)
-8 - In the “Review and Finish” screen insert the full website domain<br>
+8 - In the “Review and Finish” screen insert the full website domain<br/>
 ![FullWebsiteDomanin](https://i.imgur.com/r2taBn5.png)

 #### 4.4.1.2 Validating the configuration